Cow's Milk Allergy vs. Cow's Milk Intolerance: Understanding the Differences

 Cows Milk Allergy Or Cows Milk Intolerance?

 Confusion and misconceptions surround cow’s milk allergy versus intolerance (lactose intolerance).
-The main differentiator being intolerance is generally uncomfortable but harmless to your child.
+The main differentiator is intolerance is generally uncomfortable but harmless to your child.
 On the other hand, an allergy to cow’s milk can be dangerous.

 Thankfully, nearly all infants who develop an allergy to milk do in their first year of life and outgrow the allergy around three years old.
-Organic Formula Shop has rounded up the best European alternative options for your baby to relieve symptoms and support a healthy gut.

 Signs Of Allergy

 Cow's milk allergy (CMA) is an immune system reaction to one or more of the proteins found in cow's milk.
 The signs and symptoms of allergy are relatively easy to spot in your little one and range from mild to severe.

 The main signs and symptoms of a cow milk allergy include:

 - Swelling of the lips, face, and around the eyes

 - Digestive issues